ScotRob77/mountain-top-guides/README.md

 * [Font Awesome](https://fontawesome.com/)

 # Testing
-* I tested that this page works on Chrome and Edge.
+* I tested that this page works on Chrome, Edge and Safari.
 * I confirmed that this project is responsive and works on all screen sizes using the dev tools available on Chrome and Edge.
 * I confirmed that all text is readable and easy to understand.
 * I confirmed that all internal links work as they should.